Porsche Extended Warranty: Cost, Coverage and Plans

 We’ve outlined those points below, but as always, it’s best to read your contract in full before signing.

-They also won’t cover damage resulting from water getting into the intake or breakdowns of the frame/chassis, exhaust system, transmission cooler lines, wheels and other components.
+The Porsche extended warranty also does not cover repairs needed due to damage, negligence (like missed oil changes), abuse or misuse.
+Additional exclusions include damage resulting from water getting into the intake or breakdowns of the frame/chassis, exhaust system, transmission cooler lines, wheels and other components.

 Perhaps most notably for driving enthusiasts, Porsche VSPs won’t cover any breakdowns that occur on a racetrack.

-To find out, we rang up a few Porsche dealers, and here are the lowest quotes we were offered for various Porsche VSPs.
+To get a comprehensive understanding of how much the Porsche extended warranty costs, we contacted several Porsche dealers.
+Here are the lowest quotes we were offered for various Porsche VSPs.

 Some things to keep in mind: